Ronaldinho: Outside football

+Ronaldinho Gaúcho (comic strip)

+Ronaldinho Gaúcho is a Brazilian celebrity comic strip by Mauricio de Sousa, syndicated by Atlantic Syndication.
+It features a fictionalised version of the Ronaldinho as a child.
+The strip was created in 2006, when the 2006 FIFA World Cup was taking place in Germany.
+It ran until 2015.

+It was adapted into an animated television series as Ronaldinho Gaúcho's Team, produced by Italian studio GIG Italy Entertainment, with the coproduction of MSP (Mauricio de Sousa Produções).

+In 2014, because of the FIFA World Cup held in Brazil, Ronaldinho Gaúcho's short animated series was acquired by the paid children's channel Gloob, at the same time, the Discovery Kids channel aired the series "Pelezinho in: Planet Soccer".
+The series "Pelezinho in: Planet Soccer" was also launched, usually passing during Discovery Kids commercials, and Neymar Jr. by Nickelodeon.

 Legal troubles

 In July 2019, 57 properties belonging to Ronaldinho along with his Brazilian and Spanish passports were confiscated because of unpaid taxes and fines.
 The judge ultimately decided to reduce the fine from R$8.5 million to R$6 million for building a fishing platform on Guaíba River in a 'heritage-protected' area.
 Ronaldinho and his brother would ultimately fail to pay the fines within the allotted time and have their passports suspended.

 In March 2020, he was questioned by police in Paraguay after he was alleged to have used a fake passport to enter the country while coming for a charity event and book promotion, with Ronaldinho and his brother both being held in custody in the country.
-While in prison, he competed in a prison futsal tournament, where his team was victorious.
+A lawyer representing Ronaldinho and his brother could not explain why they used fake passports to enter the country; as Brazilian nationals do not require a passport to countries that are members of the Mercosur trade bloc.
+While in prison he competed in a prison futsal tournament, where his team was victorious.
 They won 11–2 in the finals, with Ronaldinho scoring 5 goals and assisting the other 6.
 He attempted to appeal the detention order but was ordered to remain under house arrest with his brother.
 On 24 August 2020, Ronaldinho and his brother were released from Paraguayan prison after their judge agreed to a plea deal with fines of US$90,000 and US$110,000 for the brothers, respectively.